-I recently caught up with a Coordinator Producer at FOX Sports, and whew, does this guy have the typical broadcast career.
+I recently caught up with Bernie Kim, the coordinator producer at FOX Sports.
+Whew, does this guy have the typical broadcast career.
 Between starting off as a researcher, then being laid-off twice and switching over to do some freelance work, he now has a position of coordinator producer.

 The start of Kim’s career really reminds me of every graduating student out there.
 Hoping to just be handed an opportunity to prove your skills, but never does in the beginning.
 He kept up with emails, being persistent on finding a job, while maintaining a radio job in Baltimore.
 He moved to Los Angeles at the end of 2002 and eventually landed a job a FOX Sports Net as a researcher for the Best Damn Sports Show Period.

 After more than two years of working with FOX, he actually left his job to work for ESPN.
 However, his show got cancelled and he was hired back at FOX as a graphics producer again at the Best Damn Sports Show Period.